Pseudolocality theorems of Ricci flows on incomplete manifolds: Abstract

 \section{Abstract}

 In this paper we study the pseudolocality theorems of Ricci flows on incomplete manifolds.
-We prove that if a ball with its closure contained in an incomplete manifold has the small scalar curvature lower bound and almost Euclidean isoperimetric constant, or almost Euclidean local $\boldsymbol{\nu}$ constant, then we can construct a solution of Ricci flow in the ball for which the pseudolocality theorems hold.
+We prove that if a relatively compact ball in an incomplete manifold has the small scalar curvature lower bound and almost Euclidean isoperimetric constant, or almost Euclidean local $\boldsymbol{\nu}$ constant, then we can construct a solution of Ricci flow in a smaller ball for which the pseudolocality theorems hold on a uniform time interval.
 We also give two applications.
 First, we prove the short-time existence of Ricci flows on complete manifolds with scalar curvature bounded below uniformly and almost Euclidean isoperimetric inequality holds locally.
 Second, we obtain a rigidity theorem that any complete manifold with nonnegative scalar curvature and Euclidean isoperimetric inequality must be isometric to the Euclidean space.